systemtruststores/systemtruststores.github.io/docs/README.md

 | Python   | [truststore](https://github.com/sethmlarson/truststore)              | WIP    |
 | Rust     | [rustls-native-certs](https://github.com/rustls/rustls-native-certs) | Stable |

+You can help to improve these lists by opening a language support ticket at [GitHub Issues](https://github.com/native-certs/native-certs.github.io/issues).

 If you're interested in the problem that this solves, or how the solutions are implemented, read on.